 Khan Academy is a site that has created great content, and adaptive technology.
 I review this content, assessing it’s barriers and affordances.
 This shows how to critically assess content in it’s ability to support learning and education, as well as to evaluate the different ways teachers may view it.

 Creativity is an important attribute that all teachers find essential.
-I explore how you can actually assess creativity in an education setting.
+While we value creativity in the world we rarely practice assessing or teaching it in educational settings.
+In this artifact I explore how you can actually assess creativity in an education setting.

 We should never stop questioning as educators.
 Always improving, questioning and improving.
-I talk about how I did this.
+In this artifact I explore how I improved the way I use questioning in my own practice to actually improve my teaching.

 I explore in an infograph the difference between traditional education models and the maker education model.
 This infograph explores the theory of learning in different pedagogues as well as some of the key characteristics of these two types of pedagogy.